raspberrypi/pico-vscode/README.md

 ## CMake Tools Extension Integration

 For more complex projects, such as those with multiple executables or when the project name is defined as a variable, this extension can integrate with the CMake Tools extension to enhance CMake parsing.
-You can enable CMake Tools integration during project generation under the **Advanced Options**.
-Additionally, to manually enable it, adjust the following settings in your `settings.json`:
+You can enable the CMake Tools Extension integration during project generation, using the checkbox at the bottom of the page.
+To enable it for an existing project, just re-import the project with the option selected.
+Alternatively, to manually enable it, adjust the following settings in your `settings.json`:

 - `raspberry-pi-pico.cmakeAutoConfigure`: Set from `true` to `false`.
 - `raspberry-pi-pico.useCmakeTools`: Set from `false` to `true`.